Security Attacks Abusing Pulse-level Quantum Circuits: Introduction

 \section{Introduction}

-Quantum computing is advancing rapidly with more and bigger quantum computers coming online every year: from quantum computers with one or two qubits two decades ago, to computers with 1121 qubits presently available; and projections for quantum computers with 200 qubits capable of running 100 million gates by the current decade's end~\cite{ibmqubit}.
-These existing quantum computers are categorized as Noisy Intermediate-Scale Quantum (NISQ) quantum computers~\cite{preskill2018quantum} since they do not provide error correction~\cite{Devitt_2013} and have noisy qubits and operations.
+Quantum computing is advancing rapidly with more and bigger quantum computers coming online every year: from quantum computers with one or two qubits two decades ago, to computers with 1121 qubits presently available; and projections for quantum computers with 200-qubit error corrected modularity capable of running 100 million gates by the current decade's end~\cite{ibmqubit}.
+These existing quantum computers are categorized as Noisy Intermediate-Scale Quantum (NISQ) devices~\cite{preskill2018quantum} since they do not provide error correction~\cite{Devitt_2013} and have noisy qubits and operations.
 Nevertheless, they show promise in applications like optimization, natural sciences, artificial intelligence, finance, etc~\cite{lanyon2010towards,jones1998implementation,mermin2007quantum, biamonte2017quantum, farhi2014quantum, orus2019quantum, herman2023quantum}.

-Nowadays, quantum computers are easily accessible through cloud-based services such as IBM Quantum~\cite{ibm_quantum}, Amazon Bracket~\cite{braket}, or Microsoft Azure~\cite{azure}.
+Today, quantum computers are easily accessible through cloud-based services such as IBM Quantum~\cite{ibm_quantum}, Amazon Braket~\cite{braket}, or Microsoft Azure~\cite{azure}.
+These services are not just for academics, but actual pay-as-you-go cloud services that anybody can use.
+Many startups and companies do not have their own quantum computers, and they depend on cloud-based quantum computers to run their, often proprietary, quantum circuits.
+For example, J.P.
+Morgan Chase leverages cloud-based Quantinuum H-series to develop algorithms for solving linear systems on quantum hardware~\cite{yalovetzky2024solving}.
 As the utilization of quantum computers is on the rise, the importance of securing quantum circuits and programs that execute on the quantum computers, also becomes increasingly evident.

 Quantum circuits serve as the foundational building blocks for quantum computation, orchestrating the manipulation and processing of quantum bits.
 These circuits encode quantum algorithms and enable the execution of complex computations, offering the potential to outperform classical computers in specific tasks.
 Typical quantum circuits are usually built using quantum gates, which are abstract units that define specific operations on qubits.